tetriskillerh/gtaoautoapps-Fix/README.md

+# NOT PATCHED BUT BANNS ARE ROLLING OUT DONT USE IT ANYMORE

+---
+---
+---

 # GTA Online Apartments Trade-In Exploit Script

 This is an automated script (AHK, v1.1 for now) for using the apartments trade-in exploit in GTA Online.